alshdavid/BorrowScript/README.md

 ```

 <i>Please contribute to the design of this language specification!</i><br><br>
-<i>Note that this <b>does not aim to be compatible with TypeScript and JavaScript</b> libraries instead, like Rust and Go, aims to have a strong standard library to facilitate most use cases where it leans on the community to port projects like Preact</i><br>
+<i>Note that this <b>does not aim to be compatible with TypeScript and JavaScript</b> libraries instead, like Rust and Go, aims to have a strong standard library to facilitate most use cases where it leans on the community to port projects like Preact</i><br><br>
+<i>This project may introduce a means of consuming C++ or Rust libraries to help kick start the available utilities</i>

 <h4>Table of Contents</h4>